 The TRUINJECT™ Platform consists of three integrated components: an anatomical model called 'Kate', a smart syringe and a comprehensive analytical software application with built-in 3D anatomy that communicates via Bluetooth for real-time injection feedback.

-- iOS APP: Using an iPad Pro, physicians, nurses and academic institutions can utilize our intuitive interface with built-in 3D anatomy that communicates with ‘Kate’ and our bluetooth smart syringe.
-Our app records the injection, delivers instant feedback and visualizations while providing ongoing reporting about techniques and progress through our cloud-based technology.
+iOS APP: Using an iPad Pro, physicians, nurses and academic institutions can utilize our intuitive interface with built-in 3D anatomy that communicates with ‘Kate’ and our bluetooth smart syringe.
+Our app tracks the injection, delivers instant feedback and visualizations while providing ongoing reporting about techniques and progress through our cloud-based technology.

 The TRUINJECT™ iOS application consists of comprehensive analytical software with built-in 3D anatomy that can be used with our game controller.

 As a player, you will have to clear each level with a successful injection.

 Researchers at Stanford University School of Medicine have assessed that medical-based games are quickly becoming favorites by medical students.
 In a survey of 434 residency program directors, more than 90% support the use of games in residency education, with more than half supporting quiz-based exercises to supplement learning.

 According to a 2015 Pew Research Center survey, 49 percent of American adults play video games.
 Many students come to medical school with an affinity for games, Kambria H. Evans said, adding that there is room to further develop gaming in medical education.
 “There is such an opportunity here because the interest is already there,” said Evans, director of education and quality improvement at Stanford.